Contract With Acumen

 Agency-Specific Vehicles: Medicaid and CHIP Payment Advisory Commission (MACPAC)

-Under this contract vehicle Acumen provides MACPAC with services related to soliciting and convening information from experts and stakeholders; performing environmental scans and information syntheses; policy and data analyses; conducting surveys and analyzing survey and administrative data; and modeling, actuarial analysis, and payment simulations.
+Under this contract vehicle, Acumen provides MACPAC with services related to seeking and convening information from experts and stakeholders; performing environmental scans and information syntheses; policy and data analyses; conducting surveys and analyzing survey and administrative data; and modeling, actuarial analysis, and payment simulations.

 State of California - Department of Health Care Services (DHCS)

 State of Maryland - Health Services Cost Review Commission (HSCRC)